Gabriel Bortoleto: Formula 4 (2020)

-Bortoleto made his car racing debut in the 2020 Italian F4 Championship, partnering Sebastian Montoya, Gabriele Minì and Dino Beganovic at Prema Powerteam.
+Bortoleto made his car racing debut in the 2020 Italian F4 Championship, partnering Sebastián Montoya, Gabriele Minì and Dino Beganovic at Prema Powerteam.
 His first podium came at Mugello, where he scored second, third, and a victory, taking his first single-seater win in the fourth round of the season.
-The Brazilian scored two more podiums in Monza and finished the season fifth in the overall championship, ahead of Montoya but behind teammates Beganovic and eventual champion Minì.
+He scored two more podiums in Monza and finished the season fifth in the overall championship, ahead of Montoya but behind Beganovic and eventual champion Minì.
 Bortoleto also finished fourth in the rookies' standings.